Regular theory in complex braid groups: Introduction

 In \cite[Notation 2.3]{bmr}, Broué-Malle-Rouquier consider a particular central element in the pure braid group $P(W)$, represented by the loop $t\mapsto e^{2i\pi t}x_0$ (where $x_0 \in X$ is a basepoint for the pure braid group).
 It was later shown that, as they conjectured, the center of $P$ is cyclic and generated by this element, that we will denote $z_P$ from now on.
 Our main theorem is

-\begin{theo}Let $W$ be a complex reflection group, and $d$ be a positive integer. \begin{enumerate}[\quad (A)] \item There exists $d$-th roots of $z_P$ if and only if $d$ is regular. \item When $d$ is regular, the $d$-th roots of $z_P$ form a conjugacy class of $B(W)$, and they are mapped to $\zeta_d$-regular elements in $W$. \item Let $\rho$ be a $d$-th root of $z_P$, and $w$ its image in $W$.
+\begin{theo}Let $W\leqslant \Gl(V)$ be a complex reflection group, and $d$ be a positive integer. \begin{enumerate}[\quad (A)] \item There exist $d$-th roots of $z_P$ if and only if $d$ is regular. \item When $d$ is regular, the $d$-th roots of $z_P$ form a conjugacy class of $B(W)$, and they are mapped to $\zeta_d$-regular elements in $W$. \item Let $d$ be a regular number.
+Let also $\rho$ be a $d$-th root of $z_P$, and $w$ its image in $W$.
 The centralizer $C_{B(W)}(\rho)$ is isomorphic to the braid group $B(W')$ of the centralizer $W':=C_W(w)$. \end{enumerate} \end{theo}

 A more precise version of property $(C)$ will be given in Proposition \ref{propc} below.
 In the following we will show that properties $(A),(B)$ and $(C)$ hold for different classes of groups.

 We already know from \cite[Theorem 12.4]{beskpi1} that $(A),(B)$ and $(C)$ hold for a well-generated irreducible reflection group.
 So it only remains to show that $(A),(B),(C)$ hold for badly-generated reflection groups.
 Our proof consists of the following steps: